 For CIDP, infusions are given once weekly (in 1-2 sessions over 1-2 consecutive days).

-The most common side effects demonstrated in the clinical trials for Hizentra were local infusion-site reactions, headache, diarrhea, fatigue, back pain, nausea, pain in extremity, cough, upper respiratory tract infection, rash, pruritus, vomiting, abdominal pain (upper), migraine, arthralgia, pain, fall, and nasopharyngitis.
+The most common side effects in the clinical trials for Hizentra include redness, swelling, itching, and/or bruising at the infusion site; headache; chest, joint or back pain; diarrhea; tiredness; cough; rash; itching; fever, nausea, and vomiting.
 These are not the only side effects possible.
 Tell your doctor about any side effect that bothers you or does not go away.

 That depends on the schedule that you and your doctor decide is best for you.
 Hizentra gives you protection with weekly dosing (1-2 sessions over 1-2 consecutive days) for CIDP.
 Dosing options for PI range from once a day to once every 2 weeks.